Symbolic construction of the chemical Jacobian of quasi-steady state (QSS) chemistries for Exascale computing platforms

 \subsection{Results}

 Three cases are run to ensure that the symbolic Jacobian does not affect the simulation accuracy.
-All three cases rely on SUNDIALS CVODE integrator, but uses different linear solver within the Newton method CVODE employs to solve the discretized nonlinear system of ODEs.
+All three cases rely on SUNDIALS CVODE integrator, but use different linear solvers within the Newton method CVODE employs to solve the discretized nonlinear system of ODEs.
 Case 1 uses the skeletal mechanism \cite{Yao2017} and its integration rely on an iterative Jacobian-free method (GMRES); Case 2 uses the QSS-reduced mechanism \cite{borghesi2018direct} combined with an iterative Jacobian-free method (GMRES); Case 3 uses the QSS-reduced mechanism \cite{borghesi2018direct} combined with a dense direct linear solve from the MAGMA library \cite{tomov2010dense,tomov2010towards,dongarra2014accelerating} which uses an analytic Jacobian constructed symbolically.

-Figure~\ref{fig:mech_comparison_ignition_close} shows a close-up view of the start of ignition for each of the three cases after 0.75 ms. These figures show reasonable agreement between all three cases in terms of the location and sizes of the onset of the ignition kernels.
-Note that exact instantaneous agreement is not possible in practice because the system simulated can be expected to quickly amplify infinitesimally small perturbations \cite{hassanaly2019ensemble, hassanaly2019lyapunov,senoner2008growth}.
-A key observation in these images is that both of the QSS mechanisms develop an ignition kernel at the leading edge of the penetrating jet, whereas the skeletal mechanism only develops two ignition kernels along the sheer vortex ring and three ignition kernels at the lower portions of the shear jet layer.
+Figure~\ref{fig:mech_comparison_ignition_close} shows a close-up view of the start of ignition for each of the three cases after 0.75 ms. \revone{Given the chaotic nature of the system investigated, any infinitesimal perturbations even due to rounding errors \cite{senoner2008growth} will exponentially amplify over time \cite{hassanaly2019ensemble, hassanaly2019lyapunov}.
+Therefore, it is not possible to guarantee an exact agreement of instantaneous snapshots.
+The snapshots in Fig.~\ref{fig:mech_comparison_ignition_close} can only be used for qualitative assessment and show reasonable agreement between all three cases in terms of the location and sizes of the onset of the ignition kernels}.
+A key observation in these images is that both of the QSS mechanisms' run develop an ignition kernel at the leading edge of the penetrating jet, whereas the skeletal mechanism only develops two ignition kernels along the sheer vortex ring and three ignition kernels at the lower portions of the shear jet layer.